kushwahapawan527/automatic-railway-gate-system/README.md

 ![Model](project_model)

 ## 💻 Code
-The Arduino code is available in: code/railway_gate.ino
+The Arduino code is available in: railway_gate.ino